 Drugs that require Prior Authorization, Step Therapy or Quantity Limits are indicated on our drug list.
-Consult our formularies to see if your medication requires Prior Authorization, or Step Therapy, or has Quantity Limits, consult the View Our Drug List/Formulary information above.
+To see if your medication requires Prior Authorization or Step Therapy, or has Quantity Limits, consult the View Our Drug List/Formulary information above.

 You can ask us to make an exception to our coverage rules, including waiving our prior authorization, step therapy and quantity limit restrictions on your drug.
 Learn more about Requesting an Exception below.